groq/mlagility/docs/tools_user_guide.md

 > _Note_: Using bash regular expressions and filtering model by hashes are mutually exclusive.
 To filter models by hashes, provide the full path of the Python script rather than a regular expression.

+> _Note_: ONNX file input currently supports only models of size less than 2 GB.
+ONNX files passed directly into `benchit *.onnx` are benchmarked as-is without applying any additional build stages.

 ### Use Slurm

 Execute the build(s) on Slurm instead of using local compute resources.

 Usage:
-- `benchit benchmark INPUT_SCRIPTS --use-slurm`
+- `benchit benchmark INPUT_FILES --use-slurm`
-  - Use Slurm to run benchit on INPUT_SCRIPTS.
+  - Use Slurm to run benchit on INPUT_FILES.
 - `benchit benchmark SEARCH_DIR/*.py --use-slurm`
   - Use Slurm to run benchit on all scripts in the search directory.
 Each script is evaluated as its on Slurm job (ie, all scripts can be evaluated in parallel on a sufficiently large Slurm cluster).